-MSWR, Zoomlion present 3 Pick-ups to Interior Ministry
+MSWR, Zoomlion present 3 pick-ups to Interior Ministry

 General News of Monday, 17 August 2020

-This gesture is to enable police personnel to monitor, move freely and enforce the environmental bye-laws in the capital, Accra, and other regional capitals in the country.
+This gesture is to enable police personnel move freely, monitor, and enforce environmental bye-laws in the capital, Accra, and other regional capitals of the country.

 Presentation

-Making the presentation at the premises of the Ministry of Interior in Accra on Thursday, the Sanitation and Water Resources Minister, Mrs Cecilia Dapaah, explained that the donation was in line with her outfit’s goal of ensuring that every corner of the country was clean.
+Making the presentation at the Ministry of Interior premises in Accra on Thursday, the Sanitation and Water Resources Minister, Mrs. Cecilia Abena Dapaah, explained that the donation is in line with her outfit’s goal of ensuring every corner of the country is clean.

-According to her, a lot of processes were involved in ensuring effective sanitation, adding that one of them was making available vehicles to institutions like the police who were supporting their efforts.
+According to her, a lot of processes are involved in ensuring effective sanitation – adding that one of them is making vehicles available to institutions like the police who are supporting their efforts.

 Partnership

-She described the partnership between her ministry and Zoomlion as very good, stressing that the initiative taken by these two bodies to ensure the country was rid of filth was yielding positive results.
+She described the partnership between her ministry and Zoomlion as very good, stressing that the initiative taken by these two bodies to ensure the country is rid of filth is yielding positive results.

-She said a similar donation had already been made to the ministry of defence which had seen the deployment of military personnel to help in ensuring a clean environment
+She said a similar donation had already been made to the Ministry of Defence, which has seen the deployment of military personnel to help in ensuring a clean environment

-In this vein, Mrs Dapaah praised Zoomlion and the Ghana Police Service for their efforts so far in ensuring that good sanitation practices were adhered to by the citizenry.
+In this vein, Mrs. Dapaah praised Zoomlion and the Ghana Police Service for their efforts so far in ensuring that good sanitation practices are adhered to by the citizenry.

-The Minister of Interior, Mr Ambrose Dery, who received the keys of the vehicles, commended the sanitation ministry and ZGL for the gesture.
+The Minister of Interior, Mr. Ambrose Dery who received the vehicles’ keys, commended the sanitation ministry and ZGL for the gesture.

-He gave the assurance that the vehicles would be used effectively by the police for the purpose for which they were donated.
+He gave the assurance that the vehicles will be used effectively by the police in the purpose they were donated for.

-He used the occasion to praise Zoomlion for its collaboration with the military and police in helping to fight the COVID-19 epidemic in the country.
+He used the occasion to praise Zoomlion for its collaboration with the military and police in helping to fight COVID-19 in the country.

 Akufo-Addo administration

-According to him, the Akufo-Addo-led government had supported the Ghana Police Service with more logistics and other incentives than any other government under the Fourth Republic.
+According to him, the Akufo-Addo-led government ha supported the Ghana Police Service with more logistics and other incentives than any other government under the Fourth Republic.

-All this support to the police, he said, were geared towards motivating police officers to give off their best.
+All this support to the police, he said, is geared toward motivating police officers to give their best.

-In attendance were the Municipal Chief Executive of Ga West, Mr Clement Wilkinson, the Director General Of Ghana Police Service, Commissioner of Police (CoP) Mensah, and the Chief Corporate Communications Officer, Jospong Group of Companies, Sophia Lissah.
+In attendance were the Municipal Chief Executive of Ga West, Mr. Clement Wilkinson; Director General of Ghana Police Service, Commissioner of Police (CoP) Mensah; and Chief Corporate Communications Officer-Jospong Group of Companies, Sophia Lissah.

 GhanaWeb is not responsible for the reportage or opinions of contributors published on the website.
 Read our disclaimer.